-There is still research as to the cause of binge-eating disorder but some of the contributing factors may be:
+There is still more research needed as to the cause of binge-eating disorders, but some of the contributing factors may be:

-There is help available for you if you feel you do have a binge-eating disorder.
-It is important to seek help from an experienced health care professional that deals with eating disorders.
+There is help available if you feel you have a binge-eating disorder.
+It is important to find treatment from experienced binge eating licensed professionals.

-You don’t have to go through this alone though, at The Center • A Place of HOPE we believe in whole person care that will address every are of your life to help you to have the best treatment tailored to you and your disorder.
+You do not have to go through this alone.
+At The Center • A Place of HOPE, we know from experience that whole person care will address every area of your life, and help provide the best treatment tailored to you and your disorder.

 Our assessments include fitness, medical health, nutritional health, family history and background, your career and your everyday hobbies and sports.
 This well-rounded approach to assessment and treatment can help us to ensure we are giving you the best level of care tailored to you, the individual.

-Our eating disorder treatment team comprises of psychologists, registered nurses, medical doctors, psychologists, fitness professionals, counselors, nutritionists, and dieticians.
+Our eating disorder treatment team comprises of psychologists, registered nurses, medical doctors, psychologists, fitness professionals, counselors, nutritionists, and dietitians.

 Treatment for binge-eating disorder often entails talk therapy like cognitive behavioral therapy or counseling, as well as maybe some medications especially if there is underlying anxiety or depression.
 But your health professional will prescribe the right treatments for you.

 You are not alone, there is help available for you.
 Call us today at 888.771.5166 to get help.
 We are here for you.

 When you arrive at The Center • A Place of HOPE, you are met by a caring member of your team and introduced to your modern condominium-style apartment, complete with a new kitchen, a large living room, and comfortable, warm bedrooms.
 Most condominiums have decks and patios.